-It’s tricky to understand those intricacies (and use them to your advantage to skyrocket your SEO even further) without regularly monitoring and reporting your results.
+It’s tricky to understand those intricacies (and use them to your advantage to make further improvements) without regularly monitoring and reporting your results.

-Here are three tools you can use to conquer exactly that:
+Here are three tools you can use to do exactly that:

 A) Data Studio

-Google’s Data Studio helps you to do that by aggregating data (such as rankings, traffic, conversion data) from multiple sources into a single interface.
+Google’s Data Studio helps you to do just that by aggregating data (such as rankings, traffic and conversion data) from multiple sources into a single interface.
 It’s a fantastic SEO tool for internal teams to use, but also a superb way for SEO agencies to share fancy reports with their clients.

-But, most importantly, the SEO metrics you’re able to track with Datastudio can help you determine the effectiveness of your SEO strategy, and assess whether you need to pivot or change tactics to improve on your results.
+But most importantly, the SEO metrics you’re able to track with Data Studio can help you determine the effectiveness of your SEO strategy, and assess whether you need to pivot or change tactics for better results.

 B) Wayback Machine

-Always be on the lookout to see what your competitors are doing and how well it’s working for them.
+Always be aware of what your competitors are doing and how well it’s working for them.
 What techniques are they using?
 How have they changed their approach?
 What mistakes have they learned from?